NCBI-Hackathons/HLAClustRView/README.md

 for a publication, we would ask you to cite the following:

 > Nissim Ranade, Santiago Medina, Adewunmi Adelaja, Astrid Deschênes and Pascal Belleau (2018).
-HLAClustRView: HLA typing clustering and visualization based on adapted similarity metrics.
+HLAClustRView: HLA typing clustering and visualization based on specific similarity metrics.
 R package version 0.99.0.

 ## Authors ##